andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/how-to-create-mocks-and-stubs-in-swift.md

 #### 3. &nbsp;Within the function body create&nbsp;a&nbsp;_nested_&nbsp;class

-#### 4. &nbsp;Make the nested class inherit from the real object you&#8217;re trying to mock / create a method stub for
+#### 4. &nbsp;Make the nested class inherit from the real object you're trying to mock / create a method stub for

 #### 5. &nbsp;You can give the nested class a name such as Mock[ObjectName]